lycheeverse/lychee/README.md

       --default-extension <EXTENSION>
           This is the default file extension that is applied to files without an extension.

           This is useful for files without extensions or with unknown extensions.
           The extension will be used to determine the file type for processing.
-Examples: --default-extension md, --default-extension html

-      --host-concurrency <HOST_CONCURRENCY>
-          Default maximum concurrent requests per host (default: 10)

-          This limits how many requests can be sent simultaneously to the same host (domain/subdomain).
-This helps prevent overwhelming servers and getting rate-limited.
-Each host is handled independently.

           Examples:
-          • --host-concurrency 5   # Conservative for slow APIs
-          • --host-concurrency 20  # Aggressive for fast APIs

-      --request-interval <REQUEST_INTERVAL>
-          Minimum interval between requests to the same host (default: 100ms)

-          Sets a baseline delay between consecutive requests to prevent hammering servers.
-The adaptive algorithm may increase this based on server responses (rate limits, errors).

-          Examples:
-          • --request-interval 50ms   # Fast for robust APIs
-          • --request-interval 1s     # Conservative for rate-limited APIs
+            --default-extension md
+            --default-extension html

       --dump
           Don't perform any link checking.
 Instead, dump all the links extracted from inputs that would be checked